Can I Qualify for Disability with Vision Loss? (Updated for 2024)

 Even the expense of a guide dog may be outside the grasp of a disabled worker.
 According to the Guide Dog Foundation, the cost of raising and training a single service animal is about $50,000.

 While some organizations provide dogs free of charge to the blind, these groups have limited resources and budgets.
-This means blind workers may wait months or years for a guide animal unless they’re able to afford to pay for training their own.
+This means blind workers may wait months or years for a guide animal unless they’re able to afford to pay for training on their own.

-For people who lose their sight later in life, the costs of blindness include not only adaptive expenses like those mentioned above, but also astronomical medical bills.
+For people who lose their sight later in life, the costs of blindness include not only adaptive expenses like those mentioned above but also astronomical medical bills.

 A decrease in average earnings or total loss of income from work after vision loss is common too, with workers often being unable to continue employment in their traditional field.